 Each and every state maintains a record of people’s criminal history.
 These state databases are linked together so you can track criminal convictions from another state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if the crime was in a totally different state, you might have to pay a fee for a more complete search.

-When you look up a person’s crminal records you will find out if a person has ever been arrested, charged or convicted for any of the following crimes:
+When you look up a person’s criminal records you will find out if a person has ever been arrested, charged or convicted for any of the following crimes: